lukesno/shopify-backend-challenge/README.md

 Helpful Notes:

+* I chose to implement the "When deleting, allow deletion comments and undeletion" feature!
 * API implementation is found in `api/`
 * Website implemenetation is found in `inventory/`
 * Custom exceptions were created for API error handling (Found in `api/exceptions.py/`)